yoshitha05/yoshitha05/README.md

 🎓 B.Tech Graduate | 📍 India | Exploring real-time applications of AI & NLP

 ###  <img src="https://camo.githubusercontent.com/99110c0b2dfc766d40af49a0a15b81297c9f7995915a64966d00c585714ab9ee/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6d47634e6a736657416a593541455a4e77362f67697068792e676966" alt="emoji" width="40" height="40"/> About Me:
-- Hola Guys!!!!
-I’m a techie who loves exploring new things on the internet, and geeking out over cool hobbies!💁🏻‍♀️
+- I’m a techie who loves exploring new things on the internet, and geeking out over cool hobbies!💁🏻‍♀️
 - Am interested in technology with a soft spot for robotics👩🏻‍💻, and when I’m not coding, you’ll find me skating, making art, flowing through yoga, in ramp walk sesh or capturing the world through my lens 📸
-- Currently blending frontend flair with backend brains to build apps that actually solve problems 👾

 📫 How to reach me: yoshithap05@gmail.com